 As Boston University students, you have full access to the BU Library.
 From any computer, you can gain access to anything at the library that is electronically formatted.
-To connect to the library, use the link http://www.bu.edu/library.
-You may use the library's content whether you are connected through your online course or not, by confirming your status as a BU community member using your Kerberos password.
+To connect to the library, use the link

 Once in the library system, you can use the links under "Resources" and "Collections" to find databases, eJournals, and eBooks, as well as search the library by subject.
 Some other useful links follow: